CFlory-Programming/AdvProgrammingGroupProject/README.md

 ## 💻 Prerequisites

-- This project requires **JDK 17 or higher** (https://www.oracle.com/java/technologies/downloads/)[JDK Download Link] installed on your system.
+- This project requires **JDK 17 or higher** [JDK Download Link](https://www.oracle.com/java/technologies/downloads/) installed on your system.
-- This project requires the **Processing** application (https://processing.org/download)[Processing Download Link] installed on your system.
+- This project requires the **Processing** application [Processing Download Link](https://processing.org/download) installed on your system.

 ---